simonw/sqlite-generate/README.md

     sqlite-generate data.db --columns 10

+`--columns` can also accept a range:

+    sqlite-generate data.db --columns 5,15

 You can control the random number seed used with the `--seed` option.
 This will result in the exact same database file being created by multiple runs of the tool:

     sqlite-generate data.db --seed=myseed